fmatthew5876/stdcxx-bitops/README.md

 These differences create an unreasonably large maintenance burden on the programmer who wishes to write efficient and portable code.

-Consider the implementation of a count trailing zeroes algorithm used in \[[Kostjuchenko01](#Kostjuchenko01)\].
-There are several different implementations presented here, all of which must be profiled and tested on each platform.
+As a motivating example, consider the various implementations of the count trailing zeroes algorithm presented in \[[Kostjuchenko01](#Kostjuchenko01)\].
+In order to implement an SSE2 optimized `strlen()` function, the author had to implement, test, and profile many different versions of count trailing zeroes.
 None of them take advantage of native instructions.

 One who wishes to exploit
 the `bsf` or `tzcnt` instructions on Intel must rely on non-standard compiler intrinsics or inline assembly.
 One must also provide backup implementations for other platforms which do not have such instructions.
+Adding support for native instructions requires a nest of `#ifdef`s and deep knowledge of different processor architectures.
+This is a heavy cost in programmer time.

 Bitwise algorithms are general purpose tools which can be used in a wide variety of domains and are the key to unlocking high performance in many important algorithms.
 A bitwise operations library has been badly needed in the C and C++ standard libraries for many years.

+We present a bitwise operations library which exposes these native instructions wherever possible and provides backup implementations in C++ if they do not exist.
+Because this library would be part of the standard, these commonly used routines could be implemented once and profiled on each platform.
+Finally, this library offers an interface which takes full advantage of the latest processor features including ARMv8 and Intel BMI2.

 Design Goals and Scope
 ========================